November 11, 2014

 Consultants will often hold a large number of clients in one particular sector, as their expertise can provide valuable insight into optimal executive compensation policies and structures for a specific type of company.
 Equilar looked at board engagements among the Russell 3000®and determined which consultants had the largest market shares across eight sectors.

-Please contact Dan Marcec at email@example.com for more information.
-Dan Marcec is the Director of Content & Marketing Communications at Equilar.
+Please contact Amit Batish at firstname.lastname@example.org for more information.
+Amit Batish is the Content Manager at Equilar.
 The contributing author of this article was Tiffany Chen, Research Analyst.